oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 ```cpp
 ac_fixed<W, I, S> a;
 ```
-Here `W` specifies the width and `S` specifies the sign of the number.
-One of the `W` bits is used to store the sign information.
-The second parameter `I` is an integer that specifies the location of the fixed point relative to the most significant bit.
+Here `W` specifies the width in bits and `S` is a bool indicating if the number is signed.
+Signed numbers use the most significant bit (MSB) of the `W` bits to store the sign bit.
+The second parameter `I` is an integer that specifies the location of the fixed point relative to the MSB.

 The `ac_fixed` class also provides two more optional parameters for controlling the overflow and rounding modes.

-For more details on the `ac_int` class, refer to the section *Variable-Precision Integer and Floating-Point Support* in the Intel® oneAPI DPC++ FPGA Optimization Guide.
+For more details on the `ac_fixed` class, refer to the documentation provided with the installation at `%INSTALL_DIR%/include/sycl/ext/intel/ac_types/ac_datatypes_ref.pdf`.

 To use an `ac_fixed` type in your code, you must include the following header: